-The Bonds will be issued only in book-entry form initially registered in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
-DTC will act as securities depository for the Bonds.
-Interest on the Bonds will be payable semi-annually on January 1 and July 1, commencing January 1, 2011.
-Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Bonds.
-Principal of and interest on the Bonds are payable to Cede & Co.
-See "THE BONDS - Book-Entry Only System."
+The Notes will be issued initially only as fully registered notes without coupons in the name of Cede & Co., as nominee for The Depository Trust Company ("DTC"), New York, New York.
+DTC will act as securities depository for the Notes.
+Purchases of the Notes will be made in book-entry form only, in denominations of \$5,000 and any integral multiple thereof.
+The Notes will be dated as of the date of delivery and will bear interest at the rate of percent per annum, calculated on the basis of actual elapsed days from issue to maturity.
+Wells Fargo Bank, National Association, Pittsburgh, Pennsylvania, is the Loan and Transfer Agent for the Notes.
+Principal of and interest on the Notes are payable to Cede & Co.
+See "THE NOTES - Book-Entry Only System."